 Small Batch Cranberry Granita Pudding Parfaits

 - The recipe will make more than needed for two parfaits.
-Which is ok.
-You can enjoy a bowl after all of your holiday guests leave. 🙂
+You can enjoy a bowl after your holiday guests leave!

-- You can make the granita festive for New Year’s with some sparkling cider or champagne.
+- Make the granita festive for New Year’s by adding sparkling cider or champagne.
 Just swap the sparkling water for the libation of your choice!

-- I recommend having all of the ingredients for the pudding ready at room temperature.
-Ingredients incorporate nicely when they are all the same temperature to start.
+- I recommend having all the ingredients for the pudding ready at room temperature so they mix evenly.

 - This pudding recipe is a great base for any flavored pudding you may want to try.
-Like chocolate pudding, because who doesn’t love chocolate!
+Like chocolate pudding!

 Cranberry Granita Pudding Parfait

 - Small Freezer-Safe Dish

 - 1/4 cup heavy cream